hsimpson/hsimpson/README.md

 ### Hi I'm Daniel 👋

-I'm working as a web and mobile development lead.
+I'm working as a senior software engineer.
 Mostly I'm working on 3D graphics programming in the web, like WebGL or WebGPU

 <a href="https://twitter.com/daniel_toplak">Twitter</a>